 The prosperous town of Basingstoke is settled in the south eastern county of Hampshire, offering an abundance national parks and stately homes for you to explore.
 Short break lovers looking for hotels in Basingstoke have a great selection to choose from, whether you’re looking to enjoy everything the town centre has to offer or fancy something a little more rural, you’ll find the perfect hotel for you amongst our collection.

-Eat out – With over 250 restaurants in the town, eating well in Bournemouth is easy.
+- Eat out – With over 250 restaurants in the town, eating well in Bournemouth is easy.
 Once you have popped back to your hotel in Bournemouth to freshen up, there is a smorgasbord of restaurants to choose from.
 We would suggest trying out some of the local seafood as it is unlikely you will get fresher anywhere else.
-If you are looking for a weekend break by the sea, then look no further as Bournemouth has it all.
-Take a look at some of our Bournemouth hotels now.

 Surrounded by forests and stunning scenery, the new town of Bracknell is fast becoming one of the go-to hot spots for a short break.
 Just 10 miles south of Windsor and only 30 miles from central London, our hotels in Bracknell offer a great base for exploring both local attractions and further afield.
 There are plenty of things for everyone to enjoy here: